-For excused absences, students will be allowed to do make-up work either before, during, or after the absence and full credit shall be given.
+For excused absences, students will be allowed to do make-up work either before, during, or after the absence and full credit shall be given if work is done within the time allotted by the teacher.
 It is the responsibility of students to make up missed work, along with the support and assistance of the teacher and parents/guardians.